blueskyletters/blueskyletters.github.io/_drafts/the-unlikely-pilgrimage-of-harold-fry-book-review.md

 - bookreview

 ---
-A highly thought-provoking and charming book
+_A highly thought-provoking and charming book_

+One fine morning, a retired old man Harold Fry sets out to post a letter to his old colleague and friend, Queenie.